The African Worlds Gallery and the Centenary Gallery are now closed for an exciting new redisplay of our Anthropology collections.

 Architectural contractors have taken over the Centenary and South Hall Galleries to start site works.

-Watch a time-lapse video of objects being removed from the Centenary Gallery.
+Watch a time-lapse video of objects being removed from the Centenary Gallery and read about how you move over 1000 objects.

 19 September 2016